-We study quasi-two-dimensional crystals of Co3O4 grown by electrochemical synthesis on Pt electrodes in nanoflake morphology to serve as a gas sensor.
-When synthesizing in aqueous electrolytes under applied electrical bias the material follows a self-hierarchical architecture to primarily appear as hexagonal nanoflakes, α-Co(OH)2.
-Following heating up to 300 oC in the air, the as-synthesized material transforms to Co3O4 preserving the original hierarchical morphology.
-The Co3O4 nanoflakes have been found to have remarkable chemiresistive response when exposed to various kinds of alcohol vapors, at low ppm concentrations in mixture with air, over a wide range of temperatures, up to 300 oC with a detection limit down to ppb range in the direct dependence on the alcohol molecule weight.
-We explain observed features of the gas response of Co3O4 nanoflakes by a shift of electron density under VOCs chemisorption verified by DFT calculations.
+Here, we study quasi-two-dimensional crystals of Co3O4 grown by electrochemical synthesis on Pt electrodes with a nanoflake morphology to serve as a gas sensor.
+When synthesizing in aqueous electrolytes under applied electrical bias, the material follows a self-hierarchical architecture to primarily appear as the hexagonal nanoflakes α-Co(OH)2.
+After heating up to 300 °C in air, the as-synthesized material transforms to Co3O4, preserving the original hierarchical morphology.
+The Co3O4 nanoflakes have been found to have remarkable chemiresistive response when exposed to various kinds of alcohol vapors, at low ppm concentrations in a mixture with air, over a wide range of temperatures up to 300 °C with a detection limit down to the ppb range with direct dependence on the molecule weight of the alcohol.
+We explain the observed features of the gas response of the Co3O4 nanoflakes by a shift in the electron density under the chemisorption of VOCs, verified by DFT calculations.

 - This article is part of the themed collection: Journal of Materials Chemistry A HOT Papers